iifl-logo

 a. in preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures;

-reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the loss of the Company for that period;
+b. they had selected such accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for that period;

-c. they had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+c. they had taken proper and adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; d. they had prepared the annual accounts on a going concern basis;

-e. the Directors had laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and were operating effectively except as discloses in this report; and
+e. the Directors had laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and were operating effectively except as disclosed in this report; and

 f. they had devised a proper systems to ensure compliance with the provisions of all applicable laws and such systems were adequate and operating effectively.

-PARTICULARS OF LOANS,GUARANTEES OR INVESTMENTS
+PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS

 RESERVES